plusangel/ADTM-A23-Induction/README.md

 As it will be presented in the classroom, the task will be to build (very simple) an **airport simulation**.

 Please create a new notebook for your work, and at the end of the workshop, download it to your desktop/laptop.

+The address of the online environment is [here](https://plusangel.github.io/test-jupyterLite/lab/index.html)